A-Ravioli/Q-Net/README.md

 python simulate.py
 ```

-## Contribution

-Contributions to the Q-Net project are welcome!
-Whether it is through reporting issues, proposing new features, or submitting pull requests, all input is valuable.
-Please read `CONTRIBUTING.md` for guidelines on how to contribute effectively.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.

-## Contact

-For further inquiries, contact the project team at [email@example.com](mailto:email@example.com).

 ---